penelopehnr/2425_Projet2A_Ingenuity/README.md

 ## Logbook

 ### Session 1
-- Start writing the ReadMe
+- Start writing the ReadMe.
-- Modelling of the first architecture diagram (V1)
+- Modelling of the first architecture diagram (V1).
-- Start writing the project structure
+- Start writing the project structure.
-- Search for better performing components than last year (Buck, LDO, engines, etc.)
+- Search for better performing components than last year (Buck, LDO, engines, etc).
-- Add datasheets of the final components found
+- Add datasheets of the final components found.

 ### Session 2
-- Reflection on the architecture diagram and modelling of V2 and V3 of it
+- Reflection on the architecture diagram and modelling of V2 and V3 of it.
-- Addition of new datasheets
+- Addition of new datasheets.

 ### Session 3
-- Addition of the last datasheets on Git
+- Addition of the last datasheets on Git.
-- Finalisation of our architecture diagram (V4)
+- Finalisation of our architecture diagram (V4).
-- Start of KiCad modelling (schematic)
+- Start of KiCad modelling (schematic).
-- Start coding in C on STM32
+- Start coding in C on STM32.
-- Start Python code
+- Start Python code.

 ### Session 4
-- Updating the Python code
+- Updating the Python code.
-- Creating the notice for the Python code
+- Creating the notice for the Python code.
-- Continuation of KiCad modelling (routing)
+- Continuation of KiCad modelling (routing).

 ### Session 5
-- Exporting the Bill of Materials (BOM)
+- Exporting the Bill of Materials (BOM).
-- Soldering the PCB at school
+- Soldering the PCB at school.
-- End of PCB soldering between sessions 5 and 6
+- End of PCB soldering between sessions 5 and 6.
-- Translation of the Git into English between sessions 5 and 6
+- Translation of the Git into English between sessions 5 and 6.

 ### Session 6
-- Test that the PCB is working properly (LEDs lighting up correctly)
+- Test that the PCB is working properly (LEDs lighting up correctly).
-- Update and continue coding in Python
+- Update and continue coding in Python.
-- Unsolder the Buck because we didn't have the right one and the voltage wasn't right in our PCB
+- Unsolder the Buck because we didn't have the right one and the voltage wasn't right in our PCB.
-- Solder the new Buck and update the BOM
+- Solder the new Buck and update the BOM.

 ### Session 7
-- Soldering a Y cable to connect the 2 drivers simultaneously
+- Soldering a Y cable to connect the 2 drivers simultaneously.
-- Testing the drone with a GBF only
+- Testing the drone with a GBF only.
-- Test the drone with the functional PCB
+- Test the drone with the functional PCB.
-- Start of 3D modelling of our drone structure on OnShape
+- Start of 3D modelling of our drone structure on OnShape.
-- Continuation of the Python code
+- Continuation of the Python code.
-- Continue with the C code
+- Continue with the C code.

 ### Session 8
 - Trip to the FabLab at Cergy Prefecture to use a laser cutter to cut out planks of wood to make the structure of the drone.

 ### Session 9
-- Assembling the structure of our drone
+- Assembling the structure of our drone.
-- Further flight tests of the drone with the drone assembled, with GBF and with the PCB
+- Further flight tests of the drone with the drone assembled, with GBF and with the PCB .
-- Finalisation of the Git translation
+- Finalisation of the Git translation.
-- Numerous tests on the operation of the camera connected to the RasberryPi
+- Numerous tests on the operation of the camera connected to the RasberryPi.

 ### Session 10
-- Complete modification of the ReadMe + Translation
+- Complete modification of the ReadMe + Translation.
-- Start coding a graphical interface in Python
+- Start coding a graphical interface in Python.
-- Soldering a JFT-banana cable to power the RasberryPi more efficiently and continue several tests
+- Soldering a JFT-banana cable to power the RasberryPi more efficiently and continue several tests.

 ### Session 11
-- Finalisation of the Python code base for the graphical user interface (GUI)
+- Finalisation of the Python code base for the graphical user interface (GUI).
-- KiCad modification : Connection problem between the Raspberry Pi Zero and our PCB, the connector is upside down ==> vertical reversal + routing modification
+- KiCad modification : Connection problem between the Raspberry Pi Zero and our PCB, the connector is upside down ==> vertical reversal + routing modification.
-- Start of TOF code (C code)
+- Start of TOF code (C code).

 ### Session 12 (28/01/2025)
-- Final KiCad adjustments : Optimized the PCB dimensions to match the Raspberry Pi Zero form factor, completed additional routing, and prepared the design for manufacturing
+- Final KiCad adjustments : Optimized the PCB dimensions to match the Raspberry Pi Zero form factor, completed additional routing, and prepared the design for manufacturing.
-- Continuity of TOF Code
+- Continuity of TOF Code.

 ### Session 13 (04/02/2025)
-- Drone testing: Verification of connectivity and functionality between our PCB, the Raspberry Pi Zero, and the ESC drivers by simulating signals with a GBF
+- Drone testing : Verification of connectivity and functionality between our PCB, the Raspberry Pi Zero, and the ESC drivers by simulating signals with a GBF.
+Bug fixes.
-- Continuity of TOF Code
+- Drone testing and improvement of the motor control code in C: added the ability to gradually increase motor speed, either by selecting a specific speed or by using the arrow keys on the computer.
-- Ongoing development of TOF code : Continued work with the code
+- Ongoing development of TOF code : Continued work with the code.

 ## Env used: